IBMDevConnect/ibmdevday2019-data-ai/datascience101/README.md

 # Data Science 101 Workshops

-We will be using Appsody from Kabanero Project for this hands on.
+We will be using Watson Studion from IBM Cloud to create in this workshop.

 ## 1. Sign up on IBM Cloud

 ## 2. Login into IBM Cloud